Siiuham07/Event-Project---Nutrileague-Ltd-at-CPHI-Frankfurt-2025/README.md

 The step by step work is as follows:
 Design Coordination- Collected client requirements and coordinated with internal 3D Designers and ensured design alignment with client's expectations and vendor feasibility.
 Bill of Material(BOM) Preparation- Created a detailed BOM after finalizing the design in which I defined material specifications, quantities, and components for cost estimation.
-Vendor Costing & Quotation- Shared BOM with international vendor(Euorpe) for costing and prepared and issued a client quotation combining pricing and 3D Design visuals.
+Vendor Costing & Quotation- Shared BOM with international vendor(Europe) for costing and prepared and issued a client quotation combining pricing and 3D Design visuals.
 Contract Management- Drafted and executed the client contract upon commercial approval and prepared vendor contract to confirm production scope and pricing.
 Material & Furniture Documentation- Designed material description documents to ensure accurate production and also created a furniture list for client confirmation.